 2019 Human Values in Health Care Annual Lecture

 "Without Consent: The History of Human Radiation Experiments in Rochester, a Family Story"

 Presented by Jon Stadt; Eileen Welsome, BA; Gary Chadwick, PharmD, MPH; and Rebecca Garden, PhD

-For additional events information, please see the Division of Medical Humanities and Bioethics and Palliative Care Program Monthly Newsletter.
+For additional information on upcoming lectures, please see the Palliative Care Program and Division of Medical Humanities and Bioethics Monthly Newsletter.

 Special Presentations Interdisciplinary Clinical Ethics Noon Conferences Medical Humanities Noon Conferences